prometheus42/libreoffice-ical-importer/README.md

 * [Transfer from Basic to Python](https://wiki.openoffice.org/wiki/Python/Transfer_from_Basic_to_Python)

+# Building LibreOffice extension

+To build a LibreOffice extension use the Makefile that is provided with the project:

+    make zip

+To install the extension in LibreOffice execute the following command:

+    make install

 # Building standalone applications

 The file src/ical2csv_gui.py and src/ical2csv.py contain a CLI and a GUI application to convert iCalendar files into CSV files.